agcdtmr/automation/README.md

 - [x] Install Git
 - [x] Install Java
 - [x] Install Jenkins
-- [x] Follow this Linkedin Learning course: https://www.linkedin.com/learning/learning-jenkins-14423877
+- [x] Follow this Linkedin Learning course sponsored by the company: https://www.linkedin.com/learning/learning-jenkins-14423877

 ## Creating SSH key and adding to ssh-agent and add the new ssh key to gihub account